jlindsay82/songnotes/README.md

 # songnotes
-college project - songnotes is a basic react-based songwriting capturing tool
+college project - songnotes is a basic react-based web tool for capturing song ideas for songwriters